 Outstanding Faculty Mentor Award

-The Western Alumni Association requests nominations from WWU alumni for the Outstanding Faculty Mentor of the Year Award.
-Alumni submit nominations for a current or retired Western faculty member who made an enduring impact on their life as a student.
+Each year, The Foundation for WWU & Alumni requests nominations from WWU alumni for the current or retired Western faculty member who has made an enduring impact on their lives as a student and professional.

 - Candidates may be current or retired WWU faculty members.